 Full, enhanced clearance with the Disclosure and Barring Service (DBS).

-I work in central Shrewsbury and in Church Stretton both of which have good rail and bus links and plenty car parking nearby.
+I work in the middle of Church Stretton which has good rail and bus links and plenty car parking nearby.

 Maps & Directions